cschpc/HELP-on-KNL/README.md

 ## Conclusions and outlook

 The main prospects for Level-1 work lie in completion of the threaded version.
-The developers do not have very much ambitions in this direction, and the person who made the early attempts has already left the group.
+The developers do not have very much ambitions in this direction (but rather working intensively on optimization of a multi-GPU version of the code), and the person who made the early attempts has already left the group.